microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

     );
 ```

+---
-If you are attempting to configure the components for integration into a specific Microsoft product, the following table provides AccentBaseColor values you can use:
+If you are attempting to configure the components for integration into a specific Microsoft product, the following table provides `AccentBaseColor` values you can use:

 | Product     | AccentBaseColor |
 | :---------- | :-------------- |